 How to Make the Coat Hook

 Step 1: Harvest wood for the hook.
 Use a good pair of loping shears or a small pruning saw to harvest the wood for the hooks.
 Cut everything too long; it’s much easier to trim rather than trying to add wood later.
-The finished dimensions of the hook vary, but to give you an idea, the one I’m building here is about 4 inches long and the hook branch is about 1.5 inches.
+The finished dimensions of the hook vary, but to give you an idea, the one I’m building here is about 4 inches long and the hooked branch is about 1.5 inches.
 If the finished size is going to be 4 to 5 inches long, cut an 8-10-inch section of wood.
 If you come across a good bunch of branches, keep cutting blanks until you run out of arms to carry them.

 Step 2: Secure blank in vise.
 Put your blank tree branch in a vise with the prong of the hook pointing straight down.
 A woodworking vise like this one allows you to get a good view of your work so you can make sure the branch that will be the hook is pointing straight down.

 Step 3: Mark off the backside to be cut away.
 A standard compass will work well to mark off a line to cut in order to create a flat back for your hook.
 Your vise provides a level surface, which you can use as a reference to ensure an even, level mark.
 Scribe the line using a compass, as shown in the photo.
 You want to scribe both sides to make sure the back of your hook will be flat against the wall with your coat-hook pointing out 45 degrees from the surface of the wall.

 Step 4: Cut away back of blank.
 Reposition the blank in the vise with the end facing up.
 Then start cutting slowly, making sure that the blade of the saw is cutting straight down your line.
 I prefer to use a Japanese pull saw, which has a very thin blade and cuts smoothly.
 Your cut doesn’t have to be perfect, but the more perfect it is, the less planing or sanding you will have to do in the next step.
 It should look something like this.